Furikuda/bork/docs/internals/security.rst

 Attack model
 ------------

-The attack model of Borg is that the environment of the client process (e.g. ``borg create``) is trusted and the repository (server) is not.
+The attack model of Bork is that the environment of the client process (e.g. ``bork create``) is trusted and the repository (server) is not.
 The attacker has any and all access to the repository, including interactive manipulation (man-in-the-middle) for remote repositories.